 a) When a report is made to campus law enforcement alleging that an individual has engaged in an act of sexual violence or sexual harassment, the procedures linked here apply.

-Contact Information for the University of Wisconsin-Whitewater Police Department:
+Contact Information:

 University of Wisconsin-Whitewater Police Department

 Goodhue Hall 734 W. Starin Road Whitewater, WI 53190 Phone 262-472-4660 (P) Email: police@uww.edu